Rivanna River

 The Rivanna River /rI'vaen@/ is a 42.1 mi tributary of the James River in central Virginia in the United States.
-The Rivanna's tributaries originate in the Blue Ridge Mountains; via the James River, it is part of the watershed of Chesapeake Bay.
+The Rivanna's tributaries originate in the Blue Ridge Mountains; via the James River, it is part of the watershed of the Chesapeake Bay.

 According to the Geographic Names Information System, the Rivanna has also been known as "Mountain Falls Creek" and "River Anna".

 Course

 The Rivanna River is formed in Albemarle County about 4 mi northeast of Charlottesville by the confluence of two tributaries: